 The Gospel of the Lord

-1) Name a situation in the past few months were your perceptions have been challenged or stretched.
+1) Name a situation in the past few months when your perceptions have been challenged or stretched.
 What did you learn?
 Have a conversation with Jesus about that.

 2) God often works through imperfect instruments.
 Is there someone in your life that you have dismissed that maybe you need to reconsider?
 Pray for the grace to discover Christ working in those you disagree with or find difficult.